jfpoilpret/fast-arduino-lib/README.md

 From my viewpoint, the main source of those drawbacks is essentially heavy usage of `virtual` methods, which quickly increases code size when you start to define deep classes hierarchies; this also can have a slight impact on speed due to additional indirection when calling methods.

-FastArduino tries to favour C++ templates rather than virtual methods whenever possible.
+FastArduino tries to favour C++ templates rather than virtual methods whenever possible; when virtual methods are used, their number is reduced to the minimum needed (abstract virtual methods only, typically used for event handlers).

 This comes at a cost: